 The Insured

 The insured wants to limit as many costs as possible.
 In a perfect world, the cap set by the insurer exactly matches the amount desired by the insured.
-The settlement fees incurred by the insured includes legal fees and claim adjuster fees.
+The settlement fees incurred by the insured include legal fees and claim adjuster fees.
 The fees continue to grow a considerable amount as time goes on, so it is financially beneficial to finalize the settlement sooner rather than later.

 Hammer Clause Example